differentprogramming/Grapheme-String/README.md

 So to summarize what these are like:

 1) Creating strings is slow, because they're indexed on creation.
 They take up a lot of memory relative to utf8, because they have a UTF8 buffer and a UTF32 buffer and a grapheme index.
+But unlike other libraries, every string can be indexed by graphemes, also by UTF32 codepoints or by UTF8 bytes.

 2) Making substrings is instant, since substrings are shared.